jameshnsears/xqa-documentation/README.md

 ## 6. Limitatons
 Currently, XQA is a proof of concept project.
 It achieves what it set out to prove, but should not be considered ready for production.
 Reasons for this include:
 * BaseX instances are configured to store data in RAM.
-* There is minimal security between microservices.
+* there is minimal security between microservices.

 ## 7. Current Status
 * Refer to the GitHub [issue board](https://github.com/jameshnsears/xqa-documentation/projects/1).